 Unlike some towns, Hickory Valley isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hickory Valley are a mix of both white- and blue-collar jobs.
 Overall, Hickory Valley is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hickory Valley who work in sales jobs (36.49%), office and administrative support (33.78%), and healthcare (5.41%).

-Hickory Valley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hickory Valley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Hickory Valley does not have a public transit system used by locals to get to and from work.